 Following the Five Way to Wellbeing has given me simple techniques I can use to boost my mood a bit on a bad day; but these small improvements can add up so that better days slowly become better weekends or better weeks.

-To give you a bit of inspiration, I thought I would share with you how I have turned this simple wellbeing advice into something that works for me
+To give you a bit of inspiration, I thought I would share with you how I have turned this simple mental health advice into something that works for me.

 1. Connecting with others